wuestkamp/cka-example-environments/README.md

 You should be connected as `root@cluster1-master1`.
 You can connect to other worker nodes using root, like ssh `root@cluster1-worker1`
 If you want to destroy the environment again run `./down.sh`.
 You should destroy the environment after usage so no more resources are used!

+# more
+More challenges in a completely simulated CKA environment on https:/killer.sh